Types of Financial Aid

 The alternative loan is a private loan designed for all students.
 Repayment of these loans typically begins 6 months after graduation (or separation) from your program.
 However, these loans are credit based and the student must meet certain credit criteria or apply with an eligible co-signer to be approved for these loans.
 Most of the lenders offer variable interest rates, and many set your interest rate based on your credit rating.
 If you were awarded an alternative loan, you must still apply with a lender to be approved and receive this loan.

 The Federal Graduate Plus loan program is designed for Graduate/Professional Students only.
 The Grad/Plus loan is very similar to the private alternative loan.
 These loans are also credit based; however, the student must meet different credit criteria set by the Federal Government.
-The interest rate for this loan is a fixed rate of 8.5%.
+The interest rate for this loan is fixed and is set every July 1st.
+The highest the interest rate can be is 8.25%.
 Repayment begins 60 days after the loan is fully disbursed; however you can request an in-school deferment on this loan (for each year/semester of enrollment) until graduation (or separation) from your program.
 Please note: dependent, undergraduate students interested in the Plus loan program, may request their parents apply for the Parent Plus Loan program.

 - Direct Subsidized Loans are available to undergraduate students with financial need.